 - You read; we illustrate. - Labs are important: practical dirty details go there. - Homework is important, but really not graded: use it as you see fit and turn it in! - Individual projects are really important!
-Expect to learn a lot. - Use of tools is part of the course.
-Programming takes place in a programming environment: - Handles program editing, debugging, controlling compilation, archiving versions. - We'll see Eclipse in lab. - Or there are coordinated suites of tools (e.g., Emacs + gjdb + make). - Tests are challenging: better to stay on top than to cram. - Tests, 90%; Projects, 90%; HW, 20% - Stressed?
+Expect to learn a lot. - Use of tools is part of the course: debugging (gjdb), compilation control (make), version control (cvs, prcs). - Tests are challenging: better to stay on top than to cram. - Tests, 90%; Projects, 90%; HW, 20% - Stressed?
 Tell us! - Now's your opportunity to decide.